gtkforphp/generator/README.md

 for the extension in a format the generator can read.

-There is a template system for C files for generation differences, the default template generates only for PHP 5.4 at present - additional templates are welcome.
+There is a template system for C files for generation differences, the default template generates only for PHP 5.4 gtkforphp at present - additional templates are welcome.

 G\Generator can support multiple formats for available for extension specification.
-Currently the only specification available requires the [G\Introspection](https://github.com/gtkforphp/gintrospection) extension which can read typelib files created by Gobject Introspection tools.
+Currently the only specification can read xml in GIR format.
+There were originally plans to use the G\Introspection extension as well.
+However Pygobject specific additions to the way typelibs are generated that explicitly exlude symbols (that are necessary for the generator to work) mean that it will be impossible to use prebuilt typelibs, and so no more G\Introspection support is planned.
 Additional parsers for specifications are welcome.

 G\Generator can currently read configuration files in .ini format.
 Additional parsers for configuration files